 This post is part of our Zio Qwiic Start Guide Blog Series.

 Table of Contents

-- Configuring your Zio Qwiic Current & Voltage Sensor
+- Setting-Up your Zio Qwiic Current & Voltage Sensor

 - Power and Logic Pins

 - Qwiic connector

 - INA219 IC

 - 100R Shunt Resistor